MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/dine-guidance.md

 | ------------------- | --------------------------- | ----------------------- |
 | - Test the DINE/Modify automated remediation capabilities <br> - Verify how your complete deployment processes and CI/CD pipelines (including tests) may be affected <br> - Verify how your workload may be affected | - Sandbox Subscription <br> - Sandbox Management Group <br> - Non-production workload landing zone Subscription <br> - [Enterprise-scale "Canary" environment](/azure/cloud-adoption-framework/ready/enterprise-scale/testing-approach) | - Configure Azure Activity logs to stream to specified Log Analytics workspace <br> - Deploy Azure Security Center configuration <br> - Enable Azure Monitor for VMs/Virtual Machine Scale Sets <br> - Deploy Diagnostic Settings to Azure Services <br>  -- Potentially only enable for specific services within the initiative |

-You may also decide to use a manual remediation task on a limited scope or set of resources to test how DINE or Modify policies remediation task may or may not impact your environment.
+You may also decide to use a manual remediation task on a limited scope or set of resources to test how these policies will impact your environment.
 Detailed guidance on creating a remediation task can be found in the Azure Policy documentation here: [Create a remediation task](/azure/governance/policy/how-to/remediate-resources#create-a-remediation-task).

-Once you have identified a policy, or policies, and the reduced scope to assign them at, the next step is to set or assign the policy but setting the policy assignment's Enforcement Mode to `Default`; whilst leaving the pre-defined policy effect (for example `DeployIfNotExists` or `Modify`) as is on chosen reduced scope.
+Once you have identified a policy, or policies, and the reduced scope to assign them at, the next step is to assign the policy and set the Enforcement Mode to `Default`; whilst leaving the policy effect (for example `DeployIfNotExists` or `Modify`) as is on chosen reduced scope.

 #### Example of Azure portal experience setting Enforcement Mode to `Default` (also known as `Enabled`) on a Policy Assignment